Ocarina588/Professor_Layton_CV_Puzzle_solver/README.md

 </h1>

 <h align="center">
-This project was made to find the best solution in a series of puzzles in the game "Professor Layton and the Curious Village"
+Recently I bought "Professor Layton and the Curious Village" on my phone because this game has been one of my favorites since I was a child.
+This project was made to find the best solution to some puzzles in the game.
 </h3>

 <p align="center">